arke-industries/philotechnica/docs/whatis/orgs.md

 - Can join Orgs or act independently
 - Only join a Squad composed of Avatars you trust, preferably a group of IRL friends

+We have years of fond memories of LAN parties and tight-knit gaming clans in the 2000s, and in the browser gaming world this held true too.
+Groups of friends or classmates would play the classic browser games like CyberNations and Nationstates together.
+In the former you'd even have someone "nation-sit" while you were away for a long period of time, collecting resources and defending your nation so you'd actually have something to return to.

+This is where our idea of the Squad came from.
+A Squad should be made up of a single-digit number of close-knit players to help them play better together.
+They're able to help each other out with common permissions, such as the ability to repair each others' drones without restriction, share line-of-sight, and add or remove cargo.
+That means that being offline in hostile territory isn't a death sentence - your squadmates have your back.

+You also know where your squadmates are at all times and what they're doing to faciliate cooperation.
+Because of this, we envision that most Squads will be made of players who know each other outside of Starfall and can trust each other.
+Information, after all, is power.

+We wanted to carve out a space in player organization between totally solo and in (potentially) gigantic, impersonal alliances, and make sure that space is respected.
+Squads don't have to dissolve if their members decide that a larger Organization is right for them, either - a Squad can join or leave an Organization without impacting its structure.

 ## Organizations

 **Factsheet: Organizations**

 - Large player organizations composed of both Avatars and Squads
 - Avatars can join multiple Organizations
+- Offices determine how permissions are spread among Avatars
 - Can create Avatars bound to that org (instead of to a player account) to control org assets like fleets
 - Can designate Squads to have permission to use Org-bound avatars

+Finally, we have the large player organizations.
+We've seen players run large player orgs like corporations in other MMOs, in some cases even having whole IT departments running sites and services specifically for the players' benefit and organization.
+We wanted to give Orgs the ability to self-structure.

+As mentioned above, both Avatars and Squads can join player Organizations.
+Players in an Org can also use Squads to structure themselves inside that Org - the command squad, the industry squad, combat squads, and so on.
+There are two permutations of this model specific to Organizations which extend their ability to organize:

+1. Organizations can create Avatars which are bound to that Org (versus account-bound).
+These Avatars can serve as loci of control for Organization assets without them being owned by a player.
+Org fleets and holdings can remain neatly bound to that Avatar, and permission to use that avatar can be granted by the Org to specific squad(s) as needed.
+This ensures that, for example, a player "admiral" can easily step into an Org fleet to use it without personally owning those drones - and the Org can also revoke the admiral's access if they go rogue.
+2. Organizations can create Offices held by specific Avatars.
+Offices have certain sets of Org permissions (like create/delete Org-bound Avatars, accept or reject new members, change join policy to open/invite/closed), and granting an Office to an Avatar grants them its powers.
+These can be used traditionally for roles like President, CEO, or Admiral, or in more novel fashions - for example, you could give every player in your Org the power to rename the Org.
+It'd be a bad idea, but you could!

+Finally, unlike traditional player organizations in MMOGs, there is no limit on the amount of Organizations you can join.
+You needn't tie yourself to one player entity for all time - you could join a defense pact Org for military matters, a trade association Org for contracts, and a political Org for political affairs.
+We're not quite sure how this will play out on the UI yet, but we're very adamant about allowing this.

+That's all for player organization.
+Join us next time when we talk about the cornerstone of player industry - Recipes!